advoid/mksd/README.md

 The Gentoo Pi SD card maker
 ===========================

 Warning: This in a very early stage of development.
-THe code works but you can not rely on it.
+The code works but you can not rely on it.
 I will add reliability next...

-This script is partitioning, formating partitions, downloads a Raspbian Linux Kernel, downloads Gentoo image and installs it, downloads a portage package tree and finalizes theinstallation to boot a Gentoo based GNU/Linux operating system on a Raspberry Pi device.
+This script is partitioning, formating partitions, downloading a Raspbian Linux Kernel, downloading a Gentoo image and installs it, downloads a portage package tree and finalizes the installation to boot a Gentoo based GNU/Linux operating system on a Raspberry Pi device.

 Just insert the SD card after creation into your Raspberry Pi and it will boot a Gentoo OS with a serial TTY enabled and SSH running.
-Sure, the is some stuff to do but actually it works pretty well.
+Sure, there is some stuff to do but actually it works pretty well.

 This project based on the following documentation: